-Co-Occurring Mental Health and Substance Abuse Disorders
+Co-Occurring Mental Health and Substance Use Disorders

-Dual Diagnosis Capable (i.e. co-occurring capable) refers to an ASAM category of addiction treatment programs that accommodate individuals with mental health disorders that are mild to moderate in severity.
-These programs address co-occurring disorders (COD) in treatment of individuals and is reflected in organizational policies, procedures, assessment, and programming.
+Co-Occurring Capable refers to an ASAM category of addiction treatment programs that accommodate individuals with mental health disorders that are mild to moderate in severity.
+These programs address co-occurring disorders (COD) in treatment of individuals.
+This, is reflected in organizational policies, procedures, assessment, and programming.